Non responsive and refractory coeliac disease

 Symptoms of refractory coeliac disease (RCD) include persistent severe diarrhoea, abdominal pain and sudden unexplained weight loss.
-The true prevalence of RCD is unknown but estimates suggest that around two to five per cent of people with coeliac disease may have RCD.
+The true prevalence of RCD is unknown but estimates suggest that around 0.3 to 4.0% of people with coeliac disease may have RCD.

 RCD is associated with a higher risk of complications and mortality, especially with Type 2 RCD.
 People with Type 2 RCD are at an increased risk of developing malignancy, particularly enteropathy-associated T-cell lymphoma (EATL) and prognosis is poor.
-Aberrant intraepithelial lymphocytes in Type 2 RCD are considered a premalignant cell population from which enteropathy T-cell lymphoma can evolve.
+Aberrant intraepithelial lymphocytes in Type 2 RCD are considered a premalignant cell population from which EATL can evolve.
 Nutrition will be impaired because of ongoing malabsorption.